 While most people associate journalists with hard news coverage, they actually work in a variety of professional arenas.
 Journalists craft well-researched content for businesses, nonprofits, government agencies and other organizations looking to form a connection with online and offline audiences.

+They also can make for awesome content marketers.
 But what, exactly, makes journalists well-suited to content marketing roles?